 Children enter this program around 4½ years of age however entry into this program is determined on the child’s readiness and availability of places.
 Extended Day children attend from 9:15 a.m. – 2:30 p.m. four days a week and a half day session on Wednesday.
 These sessions are a more conscious construction of personal and academic skills in preparation for a successful foundation to the years of primary education.
 Extended Day children also enjoy a Physical Education lesson with our specialist PE teacher once a week and two music sessions with our specialist Music teacher.

-Care facilities are available for the students enrolled in the Pre-school and Extended Day programs after they have completed their Pre-school or Extended Day session.
-To apply for this program a Registration form needs to be completed which is available from the school office.
-The Government’s Child Care Benefit applies to Pre-school, Extended Day and Long Day Care programs.
+Care facilities are available for the students enrolled in the preschool and Extended Day programs after they have completed their preschool or Extended Day session.
+To apply for this program an OSHC/Childcare Registration Form needs to be completed which is available from the school office.